Buddhist monasticism: Tibet

-In Tibet, before the Chinese invasion in the late 1940s and early 1950s, more than half of the country's male population was ordained.
+In Tibet, before the Chinese invasion in the late 1940s and early 1950s, a significant portion of the country's male population was ordained.
 Today, this is no longer the case.
-While generally adhering to a Mahayana tradition that advocates the virtues of vegetarianism, Tibetan monks generally eat meat as a concession to climatic conditions that make a plant-based diet largely unfeasible.
-Tibetan monks follow the Mūlasarvāstivāda vinaya lineage.
+While Tibetan Buddhism generally adheres to a Mahāyāna tradition that values vegetarianism, many Tibetan monks eat meat due to the harsh climatic conditions of the Tibetan Plateau, which make a plant-based diet difficult.
+This practice is consistent with allowances in the Vinaya, which permit monks to consume meat under certain conditions.